Search

 As the ELCA professes, we are the church that shares a living, daring confidence in God’s grace.
 Liberated by our faith, we embrace you as a whole person—questions, complexities and all.
 Join us as we do God’s work in Christ’s name for the sake of the world.

-Assembly 2025 registration now open
+Assembly 2025 standard registration opened March 4

-Under the theme “Go, therefore!” more than 550 voting members will gather at the Q Center in St. Charles on Friday and Saturday, May 30-31.
-This year’s assembly will elect or re-elect synod bishop, vice president and secretary, along with other leaders.
+Under the theme “Go, therefore!” more than 550 voting members will gather at the Q Center in St. Charles on Friday and Saturday, May 30-31 (8 a.m. to 4:30 p.m. both days, with the addition of a dinner on Friday evening.)

 Who We Are